Direct Access for Conjunctive Queries with Negations

 Now, bounding the number of $\alpha$ once $L$ is fixed by $|\db|^k$ can still be done by \cref{thm:agm} but we cannot bound the number of distinct $L$ by $m^{k+1}$ anymore.
 It is not clear to us whether this number can be bounded by a polynomial (where $k$ is considered a constant) in $m$.
 The best that we can do is to bound this number by $2^m$, that is, just saying that $L$ is one subset of atoms of $Q$.
-By doing this, we can still bound $|\rec|$ is by $2^mn|\db|^k$ which gives:
+By doing this, we can still bound $|\rec|$ by $2^mn|\db|^k$ which gives:

 \begin{thm} Let $Q$ be a signed join query with $n$ variables and $m$ atoms, $\db$ a database over domain $D$ and $\prec$ an order on $\var(Q)$.
 Then $\DPLL(Q,\emptytup,\db,\prec)$ produces a $\succ$-\ocircuit{} $C$ of size $\bigo((2^{m} \poly(|Q|) \cdot |\db|^{k} \cdot |D|)$ such that $\rel(C) = \ans$ where $k =\sfhow{H(Q)}[\prec]$.
 Moreover, the runtime of $\DPLL(Q,\emptytup,\db,\prec)$ is at most $\bigot(2^m\poly(|Q|) \cdot |\db|^{k} \cdot |D|)$. \end{thm}